Detecting kinematic boundary surfaces in phase space: particle mass measurements in SUSY-like events: A case study in region

 \subsection{A study with $t\bar{t}$ dilepton background events}

 We are now in position to repeat the exercise from Section~\ref{sec:uni31}, with signal events from $D+A$ associated production and background taken from dilepton $t\bar{t}$ events, which represent the main background to the signature from Fig.~\ref{fig:decay} of a jet plus two opposite sign, same flavor leptons (the electroweak backgrounds involving leptonic $Z$ decays can be suppressed with a $Z$ mass veto).
-Events were generated at parton level with {\sc MadGraph5} \cite{Alwall:2011uj} for LHC at 14 TeV.
-Since each background event contains two jets, there is a two-fold ambiguity in the jet selection.
+Events were generated at parton level for LHC at 14 TeV with {\sc MadGraph5} \cite{Alwall:2014hca} version 2.1.1 with the default PDF set {\tt cteq6l1}.
+For signal we used the SUSY version of the cascade decay in Fig.~\ref{fig:decay}, and considered the associate production of a squark $\tilde q$ with the lightest neutralino $\tilde \chi^0_1$, namely $pp\to \tilde q \tilde \chi^0_1$ \cite{Reuter:2010nx,Allanach:2010pp}.
+Since each $t\bar{t}$ background event contains two jets, there is a two-fold ambiguity in the jet selection.
 We will use both possible pairings, so that each background event will contribute two entries to our data.
 Of course, we do not know {\em a priori} how many of those entries will end up inside the nominal boundary surface ${\cal S}(m_A,m_B,m_C,m_D)$, which is why we have to use a slightly different normalization from Sec~\ref{sec:uni31}.
-We shall fix the number of signal events to $N_S=3000$, and then we shall consider several values for the number of dilepton $t\bar{t}$ events: $N_B=\{3000, 4000, 5000, 6000\}$.
+We shall fix the number of signal events to $N_S=3000$, and then we shall consider several values\footnote{The anticipated signal-to-background ratio is model-dependent.
+In this sense, SUSY may not be the best case for discovery, since other scenarios, e.g., UED \cite{Macesanu:2002db,ElKacimi:2009zj,Beuria:2017jez}, have higher signal cross-sections.} for the number of dilepton $t\bar{t}$ events: $N_B=\{3000, 4000, 5000, 6000\}$.
 From Monte Carlo we then find that these choices correspond to $S/B=\{1.52, 1.14, 0.91, 0.76\}$ inside the ${\cal S}$ boundary, see (\ref{SoB}).

 Our main result is shown in Fig.~\ref{fig:sigma_ttbar_31}, which is the analogue of Fig.~\ref{fig:sigma_uniform_31} for this case.
 Once again, we find that the function $\bar\Sigma(\tilde m_A)$ is maximized in the vicinity of $\tilde m_A=m_A=236.6$ GeV.